AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Mutually unique (bijective)

-inverse mapping j -1 is continuous, is
+inverse mapping j-1 is also continuous,

-mapping of the space Y on X ).
+mapping of the space Y on X).
 Homeomorphic mapping is thus

-one set are converted to the near points of the other set (open
+set are converted to the near points of the other set (open

-sets X and Y , between which such a
+surroundings of the points are preserved.
+The sets X and Y, between which such a homeomorphism

-(compression or expansion) mentioned above.
-Topological concepts
+mentioned above.
+Topological concepts and topological

-properties that remain in homeomorphism *).
+those concepts and properties that remain in homeomorphism *).

 *) For example, an electrical